 PHYSICIAN ASSISTANT COMMENCEMENT

-Northwestern will award graduate degrees to the first students to complete the college's new Master of Science in Physician Assistant Studies (MSPAS) program.
+Northwestern will award graduate degrees to students who have completed the college's Master of Science in Physician Assistant Studies (MSPAS) program.
 More information for graduating students and their families will be available later this spring.

 Graduation Weekend guests attending events in Christ Chapel may park in the lots north of the DeWitt Learning Commons, Christ Chapel, and the DeWitt Music Hall (buildings No. 8, 10 and 11 on the campus map)—as well as in parking spots along Albany Avenue.
 Handicapped parking is available near the circle drive between Christ Chapel and the DeWitt Learning Commons and in the lot north of the DeWitt Music Hall.